The Borders and the Southwest Feature

 Apart from his writing, Scott is also remembered for rediscovering the Honours of Scotland—the crown, scepter, and sword of state of the Scottish monarchs—in 1819.
 These symbols had languished at the bottom of a chest in Edinburgh Castle since 1707, when Scotland lost its independence.
 Today they're on display in the castle.

-Abbotsford can be visited in spring and summer, and other houses associated with Scott can be seen in Edinburgh: 25 George Square, which was his father's house, and 39 Castle Street, where he lived from 1801 to 1826.
+Abbotsford, Scott's home near Melrose in the Borders, is well worth a visit.
+Other houses associated with Scott can be seen in Edinburgh: 25 George Square, which was his father's house, and 39 Castle Street, where he lived from 1801 to 1826.
 The site of his birthplace, in College Wynd, is marked with a plaque.
-The most obvious structure associated with Scott is the Scott Monument on Princes Street, which looks like a Gothic rocket ship with a statue of Scott and his pet dog as passengers.
+The most obvious structure associated with Scott in Edinburgh is the Scott Monument on Princes Street, which looks like a Gothic rocket ship with a statue of Scott and his pet dog as passengers.